Beyond demand: The hidden influence of pricing on your (re)venue

 Before you go and use your new knowledge, here are two factors to keep in mind:

 - First, timing is key.
 Even the greatest tactic or idea will not flourish if the timing isn't right.
 Your customer does not want to receive a pre-event email for tomorrow if they have already rescheduled their visit to another day.
 And they probably won't appreciate a tasty burger menu ad at 10:00 AM.
 The same counts for pricing; at first sight, they may be more intrigued by bundle offers or a season card because their attention may be on saving money in the long run, but once the item is purchased, they may put more worth into it and welcome usage enforcement if they are reminded of its monetary value once in a while.

 - Secondly, you need to break free from assumptions.
-It is essential that you gather information on your customers and their behavior to act on them efficiently.
+It's essential that you gather information on your customers and their behaviour to act on them efficiently.
 Make sure not to waste targeted efforts on assumptions that won't hold up.

-How will you know if assumptions are correct?
+How will you know if the assumptions are correct?
 Test - gather data - learn - repeat!

-But this is a relevant topic for another blog.
-If you want to stay updated on actionable insights around pricing, boosting revenue, receive best practices and news all around the attractions industry, subscribe to our blog now!
+If you want to stay up-to-date on actionable insights around pricing, boosting revenue and receiving best practices and news all around the attractions industry, subscribe to our newsletter now!